Purpose Statement

 - Turnout Gear

-- Items that would be thrown away if they were damaged.
+- Items that would be discarded if damaged rather than repaired

 - EMS Supplies